testgithubvenky/RewardsProject/README.md

 ##  Reward Calculation Logic

 Reward points are calculated based on the amount spent in a transaction.
-The logic is encapsulated in a utility class `RewardCalculator` (not shown here).
 Typically, the rules might be:

 - 2 points for every dollar spent over $100
 - 1 point for every dollar spent over $50 up to $100